seung-lab/NCCNet/README.md

 # NCCNet
 Template  matching  by  normalized  cross  correlation (NCC) is widely used for finding image correspondences.
-We improve the robustness of this algorithm by preprocess-ing images with "siamese" convolutional networks trained to maximize the contrast between NCC values of true and false matches.
+We improve the robustness of this algorithm by preprocessing images with "siamese" convolutional networks trained to maximize the contrast between NCC values of true and false matches.

 ## Usage
-Start docker
+Start docker environment
 ```
 nvidia-docker run -it --net=host \
       -v PATH_TO_NCCNet_REPO:/NCCNet \